kidscancode/godot_guides/beginner_game/godot_3_beginner_game.md

 `Mob (RigidBody2D)`
     - `AnimatedSprite`
     - `CollisionShape2D`
-    - `Visible (VisibilityNotifier2D)`
+    - `Visibility (VisibilityNotifier2D)`

-In the `RigidBody2D` settings, set `Gravity Scale` to `0` (so that the mob will not fall downward).
+In the `RigidBody2D` properties, set `Gravity Scale` to `0` (so that the mob will not fall downward).
 In addition, under `PhysicsBody2D`, click the `Mask` property and uncheck the first box.
 This will ensure that the mobs do not collide with each other.

 ![Mob Collision Mask](img/set_collision_mask.png)

 Set up the AnimatedSprite like you did for the player.
 This time, we have 3 animations: "fly", "swim", and "walk".
-Don't forget to adjust the "Speed (FPS)" setting.
+Don't forget to adjust the "Speed (FPS)" setting as shown below.
 We'll select one of these randomly so that the mobs will have some variety.

 ![Mob Animations](img/mob_animations.gif)

-Again, add a `CapsuleShape2D` for the Collision and then save the scene and attach a script.
+As in the `Player` scene, add a `CapsuleShape2D` for the `Collision` and then save the scene and attach a script.

 #### Enemy Script

-Add the following member variables:
+Add a script to the `Enemy` and add the following member variables:
 ```
 extends RigidBody2D

-var MIN_SPEED = 150
+var MIN_SPEED = 150  # minimum speed range
-var MAX_SPEED = 250
+var MAX_SPEED = 250  # maximum speed range
 var mob_types = ["walk", "swim", "fly"]
 ```

-`MIN_SPEED` and `MAX_SPEED` set the limits for how fast the mobs can go - it would be boring if they were all moving at the same speed.
+We'll pick a random value between `MIN_SPEED` and `MAX_SPEED` for how fast each mob will move - it would be boring if they were all moving at the same speed.
+We also have an array of the names of the three animations, which we'll use to select a random one.

 Now let's look at the rest of the script.
 In `_ready()` we choose a random one of the three animation types: